 On November 13th a group of keen conservationists gathered to learn from Dr Dai Morgan from NRC about monitoring native bird species and density in the ranges.
 The work is important as over time this will provide evidence around the impact our groups’ pest control programmes are having, and what new species are returning to the area.

 Over the past couple of years, the group has noticed more species comfortably residing in the areas where rats, possums and mustelid are controlled.

-2 years ago Bream Tail Farm saw breeding kiwi return and more recently bellbird and kaka - all three species now recorded regularly on the property.
+2 years ago, Bream Tail Farm saw breeding kiwi return and more recently bellbird and kaka - all three species- are now recorded regularly on the property.
 Over the road at Waorahi Conservation Estate bellbirds have returned and other native species are growing in numbers, but the Marunui Conservation estate continues to be the hub for kiwi conservation in the area along with other species such tomtit, bellbird, grey warbler, ruru, kererū, pīwakawaka, fernbird, and shining cuckoo.

 The team of 20 local volunteers will now monitor key bush sites to track and record a collection of key native species.
-Some of the volunteers will also be working with the local schools to train up the students to assist and get them involved as part of their conservation curriculum.
+Some of the volunteers will also be working with the local schools to train the students to assist and be involved as part of their conservation curriculum.